Solve For The Value Of T

 Q2: What if I have a negative value for 't'?

 A: Negative values for 't' are perfectly acceptable in many contexts, particularly when 't' represents a variable in an equation.
-However, in situations where 't' represents time, a negative value may not have physical significance.
+Still, in situations where 't' represents time, a negative value may not have physical significance.

 Q3: What if the equation has no solution for 't'?

 A: Some equations simply don't have a solution.
-For example, |t| = -5 has no solution because the absolute value of a number can never be negative.
+Take this: |t| = -5 has no solution because the absolute value of a number can never be negative.
 In other instances, you might get an equation that simplifies to something like 0 = 1, which is a contradiction indicating no solution exists.

 Q4: How do I check my answer?